War poetry: Germany

 Gerrit Engelke is best known for his anti-war poem An die Soldaten Des Grossen Krieges ("To the Soldiers of the Great War"), a poem in rhymed dactylic hexameter modeled after the Neo-Classical odes of Friedrich Hölderlin.
 In the ode, Engelke urges the soldiers of all the combatant nations to join hands together in universal brotherhood.
 An English translation exists by Patrick Bridgwater.

 Walter Flex, who is best known as the author of the war poem Wildgänse rauschen durch die Nacht and the novella Der Wanderer zwischen Beiden Welten, was a native of Eisenach, in the Grand Duchy of Saxe-Weimar-Eisenach, and had attended the University of Erlangen.
 At the outbreak of the war, Flex was working as a private tutor to a family from the German nobility.
 Despite weak ligaments in his right hand, Flex immediately volunteered for the Imperial German Army.

-According to Tim Cross, "His poetic outpourings on the war were prolific.
-Two collections, Sonne und Schild and Im Felde Zwischen Tag und Nacht were produced in the first months of the war.
-His body, soul, and literary talent were placed wholly at the disposal of the war-effort.
-The Christmas Fable for the 50th Regiment earned him the Order of the Red Eagle with Crown."

-After service on both the Eastern and Western Fronts, Flex was fatally wounded in Estonia during Operation Albion.
-He died of his wounds at Oti Manor, on Saaremaa island on 16 October 1917.

-Walter Flex was buried in the cemetery of Peude Church in the village of the same name.

-Flex's epitaph was a quote from his 1915 war poem, Preußischer Fahneneid ("The Prussian Military Oath"):
+Owing to Flex's idealism about the Great War, the posthumous popularity of his writing, and the iconic status that was attached to his wartime death, he is now considered Germany's answer to Allied war poets Rupert Brooke and Alan Seeger.